 - Ask for substitutions.
 Most restaurants understand dietary restrictions so speak up!
 At a sushi dinner last week I asked if they could make the rolls without rice because I was on a 100% raw diet.
 The restaurant was happy to use daikon (an Asian radish) instead.
 I hardly noticed there was no rice and was happy I didn't have to turn down the dinner invite altogether.

 - Flip your view.
 Change the way you see your relationship to food and your social life.
 This has been the most effective tool that helped me stay on the healthy train.
 I am often the only one at a party who is eating raw or on a juice cleanse, but to resist the temptations I remind myself that I will feel better physically and emotionally if I don’t overindulge.
 Don't beat yourself up.
 You can splurge a little every now and then, but you don’t need to eat cheese and crackers or mashed potatoes every day.
-You will get more satisfaction from being comfortable in your body (and all those expensive clothes that you love to wear) than the blip of pleasure you'll feel when you eat one of your favorite, but not so healthy foods.
+You will get more satisfaction from being comfortable in your body than the blip of pleasure you'll feel when you eat one of your favorite but not-so-healthy foods.